samjones00/docs/docs/_documentation/MyGet.md

 ### Clear NuGet Package Cache

+You can clear your local NuGet packages cache in any OS by running the command-line below in your favorite Terminal:

+    $ nuget locals all -clear

-To clear NuGet Package Cache go to `Tools -> Options` and click **Clear Package Cache**:
+If you're using VS.NET you can also clear them from `Tools -> Options -> NuGet Package Manager` and click **Clear All NuGet Cache(s)**:

 ![Clear Packages Cache](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/wikis/myget/clear-package-cache.png)

-This option is not available in VS 2015+, instead delete the Cached Nuget packages with:
+Alternatively on Windows you can delete the Cached NuGet packages manually with:

-    del %LOCALAPPDATA%\NuGet\Cache\*.nupkg /q
+    $ del %LOCALAPPDATA%\NuGet\Cache\*.nupkg /q

-If the above options do not work, try running the following command:

-    nuget locals all -clear